zarf-dev/zarf/docs/6-zarf-tutorials/6-big-bang.md

 - A local copy of the Zarf repository
   - `git clone https://github.com/defenseunicorns/zarf.git`
 - A kubernetes cluster onto which you can deploy Zarf and Big Bang
-  - Follow steps 3 through 5 of the [Big Bang Quick Start](https://docs-bigbang.dso.mil/1.54.0/docs/guides/deployment-scenarios/quickstart/) to setup `docker` and a `k3d` cluster.
 - The latest version of the Zarf `cli`
   - Follow instructions on https://zarf.dev/install/
 - An account on `https://registry1.dso.mil` to retrieve Big Bang images